TheBodger/MMM-ChartUtilities/README.md

 ```

 As this is a rather inefficient, though very clear, way of expressing information, a final extension is added, that is of **sets**.

+__Note: some of the principles of SETS in this context have been implemented within the ChartDisplay module and then passed to the charts so as to provide the information the chart requires.
+Hence they are only transitionary and not visible nor storable__

 The concept of the set allows any particular entry to inherit information from its parent.
 This in theory can be any of the 4  data descriptors (Subject, object, Timestamp, value).
 Normally the value will be present along with the timestamp for observational data, for descriptive data any combinations may be presented (i.e. set{subject=coutries population in year, timestamp=year,array of (object=countryname,value=population)